rickyklu/toastmarketingquiz/README.md

-# Toast Marketing Front End Web Developer
+# Toast Marketing Front End Web Developer (Attempt by Ricky Lu)

 The goal of this case study is to create a web page that displays this week's weather, using [Dark Sky's](https://darksky.net/dev) API.